Configuring and managing SIEM connectors

 Add generic connector

-Coro triggers a test event to verify the configuration.
-If the settings are incorrect, Coro displays an error dialog.
+Coro sends a test event to verify your configuration.
+If the configuration is incorrect, Coro displays an error dialog.
 Select GOT IT to return to the Connectors page.
-The configuration is not saved:
+Coro does not save the configuration:

 Invalid connector configuration